General Atomics: History

+In 1987, former US Navy Rear Admiral Thomas J. Cassidy Jr. joined the corporation.
+In 1993, General Atomics Aeronautical Systems, Inc. (GA-ASI) was created with Neal Blue as Chairman-CEO and Thomas J. Cassidy as president.
+In 1994, GA-ASI spun off as an affiliate.
 On March 15, 2010, Rear Adm.
-Thomas J. Cassidy stepped down as President of GA-ASI's Aircraft Systems Group, staying on as non-executive chairman of the company's management committee.
+Thomas J. Cassidy stepped down as president of GA-ASI's Aircraft Systems Group, staying on as non-executive chairman of the company's management committee.
 Frank Pace, the executive vice president of Aircraft Systems Group, succeeded Cassidy as President of GA-ASI.

 General Atomics is also developing a Generation IV reactor design, the Gas Turbine Modular Helium Reactor (GT-MHR).
 In 2010, General Atomics presented a new version of the GT-MHR, the Energy Multiplier Module (EM2), which uses fast neutrons and is a Gas-cooled fast reactor.

 General Atomics, including its affiliate, General Atomics Aeronautical Systems, is San Diego County's largest defense contractor, according to a September 2013 report by the San Diego Military Affairs Council.
 The top five contractors, ranked by defense-generated revenue in fiscal year 2013, were General Atomics, followed by Northrop Grumman, General Dynamics-NASSCO, BAE Systems, and SAIC.
 A separate October 2013 report by the San Diego Business Journal ranked contractors by the number of local employees.
-The top three contractors were General Atomics, Northrop Grumman, and General Dynamics NASSCO.
+The top three contractors were General Atomics, Northrop Grumman, and General Dynamics-NASSCO.

 In September 2020, a $7.4 billion contract for MQ-9 Reaper drones was announced between the U.S. Air Force and General Atomics.
 The contract calls for the delivery of up to 36 aircraft per year.

 Leadership

-In 2020, General Atomics Global Corporation appointed Indian-American defense industry veteran Vivek Lall as its new Chief Executive.
-This is Dr. Lall's second stint with the company as he has worked with General Atomics from August 2014 to December 2017 before joining Lockheed Martin.
+General Atomics is led by chairman and CEO Neal Blue and his brother, Linden Blue.

+Linden P. Blue is the chief executive officer of General Atomics Aeronautical Systems (GA-ASI), the division responsible for manufacturing and selling the Reaper UAV.
+Dave R. Alexander is the President of GA-ASI.
+Scott Forney is the President of General Atomics Electromagnetic Systems (GA-EMS).